 FATF Status & Compliance With FATF Recommendations

 Denmark is not on the FATF List of Countries determined to have strategic AML deficiencies.
 The latest follow-up to the Mutual Evaluation Report in Denmark was undertaken in November 2019.
 Based on this Assessment, it has been considered compliant for 6 of the Danish FATF 40 Recommendations and Largely Compliant for 28.

 The Danish AML Act covers persons and legal entities that commercially provide gambling with a license in Denmark.
 The Act protects all gambling products as a rule.
-However, the Minister for Taxation can exempt the offer of particular gambling products from the legislative requirements partly or entirely if the gambling product is assessed to constitutive a low risk of being exploited in conjunction with money laundering.
-That possibility is to utilize so that the Act covers gambling operators that offer:
+However, the Minister for Taxation can exempt the offer of particular gambling products from the legislative requirements partly or entirely if the gambling product is assessed to constitute a low risk of being exploited in conjunction with money laundering.
+That possibility is utilized so that the Act covers gambling operators that offer:

 - online casino

 The critical regulatory instrument setting out banks’ obligations in this area is the Danish AML Act.
 The Danish AML Act is not a Danish invention but primarily implements EU anti-money laundering regulations.
 The EU’s central regulation in the area is the so-called Anti-Money Laundering Directives, predominantly based on the FATF recommendations.
 Also, there are the sanctions lists adopted by the EU based on, for instance, the UN Security Council resolutions.